jllorentes/machine-learning-zoomcamp-homework/07_midterm_project/README.md

 ```bash
 docker compose -f docker-compose.train.yml up --build
 ```
-as an output the data would be downloaded and the model created in the folder model/
+as an output the data would be downloaded and the model created in the folder model/, and the data set in the folder data/.

 PS. if you clone the repo, you would have the folder script created, otherwise you should create it and putting there the train.py file.